 For example, what do people really mean when they use the "f-word"?
 What is it intended to communicate?
 How does it feel when someone says it to you?
 Is there any way to use the "f-word" to build others up?
 Does it ever benefit those who hear it?
 Of course not.
 In fact, it amounts to verbal abuse, and Jesus had some important things to say about the seriousness of that issue (see Matthew 5:22).

-If you'd like to discuss this topic in greater depth, Focus on the Family has a staff of pastoral counselors who would love to speak with you over the phone.
-They are available at this number.
+If you'd like to discuss this topic in greater depth, call us.
+Focus on the Family has a staff of pastoral counselors who would love to speak with you over the phone.